luftaquila/fsk-energymeter/README.md

 ### 3-4.
 Configure the device

-In the viewer's Device Configuration section, click `Connect` and select the FSK-EEM device to connect.
+In the viewer's Device Configuration section, click `Connect` and select the device to connect.

 The device's UID and the current time will be displayed on successful connection.